MkDocs

 MkDocs is static site generator designed for building project documentation.
 It is written in Python, and also used in other environments.

 Mode of operation

 MkDocs converts Markdown files into HTML pages, effectively creating a static website containing documentation.

-Markdown is extensible, and the MkDocs ecosystem exploits its extensible nature through a number of extensions that help with for autogenerating documentation from source code, adding admonitions, writing mathematical notation, inserting footnotes, highlighting source code etc.
+Markdown is extensible, and the MkDocs ecosystem exploits its extensible nature through a number of extensions.
+These help with autogenerating documentation from source code, adding admonitions, writing mathematical notation, inserting footnotes, highlighting source code, etc.

 Themes

 MkDocs provides two built-in themes, default theme (based on Bootstrap) and Read the Docs theme.
 Many of the available third-party themes are listed in the official catalog, including the popular Material for MkDocs theme.

 History

 The first tagged version of MkDocs, version 0.2, came out on January 21, 2014.

 By early 2015, Read the Docs supported building documentation with MkDocs, in addition to Sphinx.
 In preparation for the 0.12 release, MkDocs started using Read the Docs for hosting.

 In January 2016, MkDocs added support for installable themes.
 Next month, Martin Donath started developing Material for MkDocs theme.
 In the following years, the theme became very popular and in July 2020 the development model was changed to sponsorware, where the new features get released to the Insiders version first and become publicly available after funding goals are hit.